 Contrary to popular belief, cats are not solitary aloof creatures.
 They are sociable and thrive on human interaction.

 Interact with your cat several times a day and give it regular exercise through play, especially if it is an indoor cat.
+Our cats have always loved wand toys and this one is their current favorite – especially the wiggly orange worm.

-Cats need mental stimulation to prevent them from becoming bored, stressed and developing behavioral problems
+Cats need mental stimulation to prevent them from becoming bored, stressed, and developing behavioral problems.

 4. Correct unwanted behavior through punishment or shouting